 Operations and support consist primarily of direct cost to fulfill the services from our mortgage lending, title services, insurance services and other services provided.
-We expect operations and support to continue to rise in proportion to the expected growth in our operations.
+We expect operations and support to continue to rise over the longer term in proportion to the expected growth in our operations.